EdgarLefevre/python_cookiecutter/README.md

 ```

 > Note: to avoid pre-commit running on a commit just do `git commit -am "msg" --no-verify` but this not really recommended.

+> If you don't understand a flake8 error look at https://www.flake8rules.com/rules/E722.html (with your error id)